Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 The Socratic Method

 The Socratic method is often used as a ‘negative’ question technique.
 In other words, it seeks to undermine or disprove an opposing hypothesis.
-When the person being questioned has to admit their thinking is flawed it exposes their wrong assumption and can often embarrass them.
-Big shot lawyers in Hollywood courtroom dramas demonstrate the extreme of this when played out dramatically.
+When the person being questioned has to admit their thinking is flawed, it exposes their wrong assumption and can often embarrass them.
+Big-shot lawyers in Hollywood courtroom dramas demonstrate the extreme of this when played out dramatically (think A Few Good Men or 12 Angry Men).

 Socrates happily asked questions of just about anything and anybody.
 Socrates’ subtle yet ironic questions often revealed other people’s ignorance.
 This was helpful in unpicking wrong assumptions but he became known as the ‘Gadfly’ for his persistent interrogation.
 Unfortunately, his questions eventually goaded so many prominent Athenians that he was sentenced to death.

-Therefore he proved that asking effective questions does not necessarily make you popular.
+Thus, he proved that asking effective questions does not necessarily make you popular.
 You have to be careful not to make people feel or appear stupid.
 Remember also, people hold dearly to certain assumptions or beliefs.
+Therefore, it is important to apply emotional intelligence when using this methodology.

 My post on Socratic Questioning Technique explains how to practically use this approach.